michaelgrosner/Abrasion/README.txt

 2. BeautifulSoup (www.crummy.com/software/BeautifulSoup/) placed in either your PYTHONPATH or in the same directory as abrasionSearch

+Installation:
+1. python setup.py build
+   [sudo] python setup.py install
+2. Simply drop abrasion.py into which ever directory you need as long as Python can find BeautifulSoup

 Usage:
 1. From command-line:
   > python abrasion.py "search phrase" --[options]=[value]